Ayushjoshi95/JavaScript-Widget-Script/README.md

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

--Installing
+**Installing**
-1.Get a free API Key at https://api.coingecko.com/api/v3/coins/bitcoin 2.Clone the repo:
+-1.Get a free API Key at https://api.coingecko.com/api/v3/coins/bitcoin -2.Clone the repo:
 ```html
 git clone https://github.com/Ayushjoshi95/JavaScript-Widget-Script.git
  ```
-3.Add the JavaScript file to your web page:
+-3.Add the JavaScript file to your web page:
 ```html
 <script type="text/javascript" src="coinGeckoWidget.js"></script>
 ```
-4.Enter your API in coinGeckoWidget.js
+-4.Enter your API in coinGeckoWidget.js